This hearty cabbage casserole has all the flavors of stuffed cabbage rolls but requires much less work.

 Recipe FAQs

-While cabbage rolls are made with rice, I find that there's no need to use it in this casserole.
-In fact, none of my casseroles contains a starchy ingredient, and we don't miss it in the least.
+While cabbage rolls are made with rice, there's no need to add it to this casserole.
+In fact, none of my casseroles contain a starchy ingredient, and we don't miss it in the least.

 You could lightly steam it, but it's an unnecessary extra step.
 It's OK to simply mix it raw into the ground beef and cook it until it's tender.